robinredX/BitTorrent_in_Python/retrospective.md

 For our future work, we'd love to keep our code architecture, and also the lessons we learnt from the project.
 This is something we are proud of.

-# What would we do differently?
+## What would we do differently?

 Perhaps group communication is something that could have been improved.
 Even though it was no way near bad, there is certainly a room for improvement.
+Also, we may try to implement a more efficient way to manage connections with respect to download/upload speeds.